TradingView Change Timeframe: Shortcuts & Custom Intervals Explained

 | Previous Close Line | Draws a persistent horizontal line at the last official closing price. | Provides a quick, constant reference for the day's starting point and momentum. |

-How to Pick the Perfect Timeframe for Your Trades
+How to Pick Your Timeframe

-| If you are a... | You'll probably like... | Because it helps you see... |
+| If you are a... | Start with... | Because it helps you see... |

 |---|---|---|